3.3 Corporate Center

 [Olin SIbert (WOS), Nov 2002] I drove by the former Deer Valley Computer Park, and discovered that it has been converted (in part) into luxury apartments!
 The "new software building" still has a Bull sign, but the rest of the facility is long since re-used (there's a Fry's--grocery, I think--and some other mixed-use commercial, but the apartments were what really tickled me).

 3.2 Camelback Road Facility

-[GCD] Camelback Road Facility (CRF) was a re-use of a very-large CostCo-like “box” store that went out of business.
+[GCD] Camelback Road Facility (CRF) was a re-use of a very-large CostCo-like "box" store that went out of business.
 It was located seven miles south of DVCP.
-System-M machines were housed there during years I worked in Phoenix (1977 to 1988) only until the move to NSB (see below); and the customer demo center for Multics was adjacent to (contained within, as a glass-walled room) the System-M machine room.
+System-M machines were housed there during years I worked in Phoenix (1977 to 1988) only until the move to NSB (see below); and the customer demo center for Multics was adjacent to (contained within, as a glass-walled room called the "fishbowl") the System-M machine room.
 I think CRF was de-commissioned by Bull around 1987.
 The building became an Indoor Swap Mart.

 [Frank Martinson FWM] I do not recall there being any demos after the final move of System M. SysAdmin was adjacent to the lab space near System M.

 [GCD] The CRF cafeteria was on the north side of the box building..
 Most food was prepared there by a dedicated staff; some was trucked in from the larger DVCP kitchens.